 Collaboration Managers provide a mid-level API to handle collaborative data for the most common use cases and let developers build their own collaborative logic and custom components:

-PresenceManager lets you mark user presence in a Topic and subscribe to presence changes (more in this article).
+PresenceManager lets you mark user presence in a Topic and subscribe to presence changes.
+See Presence Manager documentation for more information.

-MessageManager can submit messages to a Topic and subscribe to incoming new ones (more in this article).
+MessageManager can submit messages to a Topic and subscribe to incoming new ones.
+See Message Manager documentation for more information.